 - 16 ounces uncooked short pasta (penne, ziti, or rigatoni work best)

 - 2 ½ cups chicken broth, divided (low-sodium preferred)

 - 1 cup heavy cream

-- 1 (1 ounce) packet ranch seasoning mix
+- 1 packet ranch seasoning mix (1 oz. packet, or 2 tablespoons)

 - 1 cup shredded cheddar cheese, plus extra for garnish